stephanieyolandaa/crochet-stitches-classification/README.md

 <h1 align="center" id="title">Crochet Stitches Classification</h1>

-# crochet-stitches-classification
-This repository is for the classification of crochet stitches using pre-trained models.

-<p id="description">This project utilizes deep learning as an innovative method of classifying crochet stitches.
-A dataset of three crochet stitches is personally curated for this project.</p>
+<p id="description">This project utilizes deep learning as an innovative method of classifying three different crochet stitches.</p>

-<h2>🧐 Features</h2>

-Here're some of the project's best features:
+<p>A dataset of three crochet stitches is personally curated for this project.</p>

 <h2>💻 Built with</h2>